 Pennock uses his extensive knowledge of techniques to paint varied textural applications from thick impasto to delicate glazing.
-His uniquely original style was born from the desire to find harmony a home from chaos and discord surrounded by nurturing beauty in the sub tropical Noosa hinterland.
+His uniquely original style was born from the desire to be immersed in nature and find harmony after turbulent past experience.

-In September 2019 Pennock will be the featured exhibiting artist for Arthouse Gallery at the Sydney Contemporary Art Fair 2019
+In September 2019 Pennock was the featured exhibiting artist with Arthouse Gallery, Sydney at the Sydney Contemporary Art Fair.

 British Consulate New York, Washington

 University of Ulster Belfast, Northern Ireland